 Along with music I am also a make up artist.
 The photo above is what I wore for our day of the dead event which is what I created free handedly.
 I am self taught and use mostly drugstore products.

-Although I am apart of the HMTC, I work in Bakersfield as a waitress.
-So I am limited on what events I can participate in but I do as much as I can to help.
-I am honored to be apart of this wonderful organization and can't wait to see how it will progress in the upcoming years.
+I am honored to be apart of this wonderful organization and can’t wait to see how it will progress in the upcoming years.

 Grace Eunsung graduated from Columbia University with her Master of Science in Journalism, and from the University of California, Santa Cruz with her Bachelor of Arts in History.
 She worked as a journalist for over ten yeasrs as a newspaper reporter, online editor and freelance writer.
 She has published a novel, The Professionals (2014) and two children’s books, From Korea to California: Our Journey to America (2014) and The Korean Spirit in the Air: The Korean Aviation School in Willows, CA (2018).

 Margaret (Maggie) Franckhauser has always been a drama geek at heart.
 She recently graduated high school and is now a freshman at Long Beach State University, where she hopes to complete a double major in Theatre Arts and Journalism.
 However, she realized her interests early on; in elementary school she began avidly writing stories and attending drama classes at the Lemoore civic center.
 She went on to become the vice president of the drama club and president of speech and debate at Lemoore High School, directing and acting in over sixteen shows, and attending speech and debate tournaments on the weekends.
 She also took a storytelling class and performed at a wide range of venues in the community, from elder centers to preschools.